css-enjoyer/drr-system/README.md

   - [x] Fix edit button for lib and admins
   - [ ] Add verification for conflicting reservation events
   - [ ] Add and display other participant emails in custom form
+  - [ ] Store custom event viewer details in use state